Most climbers try to become more stable by “engaging the core,” “tightening muscles,” or “holding tension.”

 Violent transitions undermine even perfect positioning.

-8. The Rule: Position First, Tension Second
+9. The Rule: Balance Forces First, Then Add Tension

 Correct sequence:

-Stabilise the chain
+- Stabilise the system